Lesson 5

 • Mark where the end of the tape meets to get an accurate number.
 If a string was used, mark it with a rule or your finger, and stretch it out on a ruler to get the number.

-Anxiety About Penis Size
+Anxiety Over Penis Size

 What Condom Size Is The Right One For You?